vercel/swr-site/pages/docs/with-nextjs.md

 }

 function Props (props) {
-  // Here the `fetcher` function will be executed in the client side. const { data } = useSWR('/api/posts', fetcher, { initialData: props.posts })
+  // Here the `fetcher` function will be executed on the client-side. const { data } = useSWR('/api/posts', fetcher, { initialData: props.posts })

   // ...